 Parking for the Clipper

-While our top recommendation is to not have to worry about a car at all, Clipper Vacations has arranged a discounted overnight parking rate with the Bell Street Pier Garage.
+While our top recommendation is to not have to worry about a car at all, Clipper Vacations has arranged a discounted overnight parking rate with the Bell Street Pier Garage (Google Maps link).
 Located at Elliott and Wall, it’s about a block away from Pier 69, the Victoria Clipper terminal.
-The daily rate with Victoria Clipper validation is $10 USD (as of July 2019). *YOU MUST GET YOUR PARKING TICKET VALIDATED!
+The daily rate with Victoria Clipper validation is $10 USD (as of September 2021). *YOU MUST GET YOUR PARKING TICKET VALIDATED!

 Customs requirements from the USA or Canada via Victoria Clipper